taabindah/Tic-Tac-Toe/README.md

 You can start playing using the command   _runner.py_  to play Tic Tac Toe against the AI player.
 Simply follow the prompts to make your moves and see how well you can compete against the AI's strategic decisions.

 Feel free to explore and modify the code for educational purposes or to enhance its functionality.
 Enjoy the game!

+#
+Kindly take note that the runner.py are part of the assignment starting code and are not original to me.
+Initial code: ©2020 Malan, David J. Malan/Harvard